Promotions in Research Scientist Track

 Faculty wishing to recommend the promotion of a research scientist should consult with their department administrator for information on the procedures to be followed.

-A promotion package checklist (PDF) should be used when assembling a promotion proposal which includes the following items:
+A promotion package checklist (PDF) should be used when assembling a promotion proposal which includes the items listed below.
+(The checklist document also has items related to the proposed appointment that do not require attachments but are related to additional considerations to note).

-• job description (should provide detailed description of activities research scientist will be engaged in)
+• Job description (should provide detailed description of activities the research scientist will be engaged in during the proposed appointment)

-• an activities statement that outlines the research scientist’s’ duties, responsibilities, and plans for future research
+• An activities statement that outlines the research scientist’s’ duties, responsibilities, and plans for future research; please note if current activities will continue or change in the next appointment period

-• supporting financial information including: proposed salary/increase, costing strings, and fringe
+• Supporting financial information including: proposed salary/increase, costing strings

 N.B.
 Research Scientist and Senior Research Scientist appointments are for three years.
 Principal Research Scientist appointments are five years in length.